Bharath-V26/ml_ubuntu_setup/README.md

 Ensure all system packages are up to date:

-“sudo apt update && sudo apt upgrade -y”
+sudo apt update && sudo apt upgrade -y

 2. Install Development Tools and Libraries